-- An update of the core packages was released June 2015 on CRAN.
-Details on the component packages and installation instructions are available.
+- An update of the core packages is planned for March 2016 on CRAN.
+Details on the component packages and installation instructions will be available.

 statnet is a suite of software packages for network analysis that implement recent advances in the statistical modeling of networks.
 The analytic framework is based on Exponential family Random Graph Models (ergm). statnet provides a comprehensive framework for ergm-based network modeling, including tools for model estimation, model evaluation, model-based network simulation, and network visualization.
 This broad functionality is powered by a central Markov chain Monte Carlo (MCMC) algorithm.